News & Office Updates

 Six Degrees has been working closely with Monash.

 We run studios, present lectures, collaborate on housing and policy studies, and provide industry placements.
-Many of our young architects have graduated from Monash’s master’s program.
+Many of our young architects have graduated from Monash’s masters program.
 Together, we’re shaping design thinking in the next generation and contributing to the future of housing and urban planning in Australia.

 Looking at the Victorian Government's introduction of major planning reforms targeting better-designed medium-rise housing, including the new Townhouse and Low-Rise Code {source}, which Six Degrees contributed to, we believe the focus on well-designed medium-density housing has never been more relevant.